phalcon-orphanage/docs/en/application-cli.md

 <a name='creating-bootstrap'></a>
 ## Creating a Bootstrap

-As in regular MVC applications, a bootstrap file is used to bootstrap the application.
-Instead of the index.php bootstrapper in web applications, we use a cli.php file for bootstrapping the application.
+Instead of the `index.php` bootstrapper in web applications, we use a `cli.php` file for bootstrapping the CLI application.

 Below is a sample bootstrap that is being used for this example.